release-argus/Website/content/en/docs/Config/webhook.md

 config.yml:
 ```
-...
 webhook:
   ...
-  # As many of these (below) as you like, just ensure they have unique ID's.
+  # As many of these (below) as you like, just ensure they have unique ID's
   EXAMPLE_WEBHOOK_ID:
     type: github              # Type of WebHook to send
     url: https://WEBHOOK_URL  # WebHook URL to send to